| The Heart Of England Way | |

 The Birmingham-Fazeley canal |

-Finally we took a path out of the park and away from the crowds, crossing a meadow and then an old stone bridge over the silently gliding River Tame.
-Last year I had started out on the Warwickshire Centenary Way from the visitor centre at Kingsbury Water Park and I had assumed that the Heart Of England Way would follow the same southbound route heading out towards Bodymoor Heath.
-Instead we were exiting the park in the opposite direction, climbing a flight of steps to pass a narrow lane between the old church and the restored Hemlingford Mill, a building which until very recently had been shrouded under scaffolding and polythene sheets.
-The mill has had a chequered history as it was originally a water mill but became used for many purposes including milling corn into flour and grinding gun barrels for muskets during the Napoleonic Wars.
+The water park on a bank holiday in fine weather is a busy place.
+We moved through it in the cheerful chaos of families, adventure playgrounds, donkey rides, and the Echills Wood miniature railway, navigating north past the yachting lake — white sails cracking in the breeze — and a second lake where jet-skis were drawing their white signatures across the surface.
+Eventually we found a path out of the park and across a meadow to an old stone bridge over the River Tame, Last year I had started out on the Warwickshire Centenary Way from the visitor centre at Kingsbury Water Park and I had assumed that the Heart Of England Way would follow the same southbound route heading out towards Bodymoor Heath.
+Instead we exited the park in the opposite direction, crossed a meadow, then climbed steps to a narrow lane between the old church and the recently restored Hemlingford Mill.
+Until very recently the mill had been shrouded in scaffolding and polythene; revealed now, it was worth the wait.
+It had served many purposes across its history — grinding corn into flour, and at one point grinding gun barrels for Napoleonic muskets, which gives its gentle millstone a more martial biography than one might expect.

 Beyond Kingsbury: Gunfire and rabbit droppings ….

-“Vultures are going to start circling us when we are halfway across,” he observed.
+"Vultures are going to start circling when we're halfway across," said Bod.

 A handsome property at Foul End |